istore221/scala-geomovement-kafka-publisher/README.md

 $ ./stop.sh
 ```

+## Deploy infrastructure using Chef (Optional)

+Optional dependencies are requried to run chef on the system.chef scripts will setup all the infrastructure requirements like Git,Docker,Docker compose on a Vagrant box so that applicatin can be deployed instantly.

 ## Versioning

 I'hv use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://gitlab.com/istore221/where-is-my-go-jek-driver/tags).